ucg8j/blog/posts/pragmatic-programmer-review.md

 *Involve your users* and ask if they need high accuracy or a ballpark figure for the estimate.
 First understand the problem space, this will involve working with your user to understand not just what they are asking, but what their *actual problem* is.
 Then whiteboard what the system is you will build to solve it.
 If this is large enough a system, then estimate how long each component could take to build.
 Keep track of this estimate so you can track the accuracy of your estimates.
 As you go through each project iteration (sprint) update the estimate based on any change in delivery schedule that may now be apparent.

 A fun fact from a footnote:
 >What is the value of π?
 "3"... if you are a legislator.
-In 1987, Indiana State Legistlature House Bill No. 246 attempted to decree that henceforth π should have the value of "3".
+In 1987, Indiana State Legislature House Bill No. 246 attempted to decree that henceforth π should have the value of "3".

 Lastly, when asked for an estimate *you say, "I'll get back to you"*.